Sheren Tang: 2016-present: Return to Hong Kong television and New Management

-In 2018, Tang filmed her first Hong Kong series in 5 years Till Death Do Us Part.
-The series is her first with new broadcaster ViuTV and her first time acting alongside former TVB cast mates Sunny Chan and Bernice Liu.
-It was released in 2019.
+In 2018, Tang returned to Hong Kong television in Till Death Do Us Part with broadcaster ViuTV.
+In the drama, Tang joins former TVB cast mates Sunny Chan and Bernice Liu.

-In July 2021, Tang confirmed on Weibo that she has signed with Chinese management company Haohan Entertainment, with the company confirming she is part of the main cast in Chinese drama Women Walk The Line.
+In 2021, Tang confirmed on Weibo that she has signed with Chinese management company Haohan Entertainment, with the company confirming she is part of the main cast in Chinese drama Women Walk The Line.